 Retail theft is often misunderstood to be a “victimless crime.”
 In reality, responding to retail theft is costly to public and private stakeholders, and few responses are evaluated for effectiveness or cost-efficiency.
 The Center for Court Innovation teamed up with the U.S. Department of Justice’s Office of Community Oriented Policing Services (COPS) and Target to create several promising approaches that provide an alternative to the traditional justice system.

 In accordance with current trends promoting the greater use of evidence-based practice in the criminal justice system, the Center for Court Innovation is currently working with several public defender agencies to take concrete steps towards improving the quality of indigent defense services.
-Recently, the Center for Court Innovation teamed up with the Committee for Public Counsel Services (CPCS), which serves as Massachusetts’ statewide public defender agency, to complete a statewide strategic planning and capacity building project.
-The Center is also studying and contributing to indigent defense initiatives in New York City and San Francisco, among other jurisdictions.
+Recently, the Center for Court Innovation teamed up with the Committee for Public Counsel Services, which serves as Massachusetts’ statewide public defender agency, to complete a statewide strategic planning and capacity building project.
+The Center is also contributing to indigent defense initiatives in New York City and San Francisco, among other jurisdictions.